Textbook Information

 For Faculty and Staff

-All bookstores can retrieve the textbook information entered by instructors (including current enrollment and capacity levels).
-If an instructor prefers to send their booklist to a local bookstore, they still should record textbook information via the Faculty Center so it will be available to students.
-Note: In order to reduce textbook costs for students, instructors should enter textbook information as soon as it becomes available.
+All bookstores can retrieve the textbook information entered by instructors, as well as current enrollment and capacity levels.
+If you prefer to send a book list to a local bookstore, you should still record textbook information via Faculty Center so it will be available to students.

 eTexts and other digital course materials are becoming more and more available to students for a fraction of the cost of printed materials.
 Read more about Engage eTexts.